-Family-friendly celebrations take place around the country, with typical festivities including boat rides, speeches and dances, helpings of delicious seafood, and various other nautical fun.
-If you're anywhere close to an Icelandic town with a fishing harbor on the weekend, look out for some form of celebration.
+On Fishermen's Day, family-friendly celebrations take place around the country, with typical festivities including boat rides, speeches and dances, helpings of delicious seafood, and various other nautical fun.
+If you're anywhere close to an Icelandic town with a fishing harbor over the weekend, look out for some form of celebration.

 Did you know?